Examples Of Market Research Focus Groups In Action

 The equipment for recording i.e. audio and video recording should be checked beforehand.
 If the group is being conducted in a viewing centre, this will be taken care of by the viewing centre; otherwise, the moderator will take this responsibility.

-Working hours are a favourite time for holding most business to business groups, and the evening is favourite for consumer groups.
+Working hours are a favorite time for holding most business to business groups, and the evening is favorite for consumer groups.
 However, the combination of travelling time to the venue and the duration of the group itself takes at least two hours and puts pressure on busy schedules and needs to be considered when setting the group times.

 Getting Respondents to Attend